 Meet Your School Committee Members

-Julie Schreiner-Oldham, Vice Chairman, was appointed to the School Committee in January 2017.
+Julie Schreiner-Oldham, Chair, was appointed to the School Committee in 2017.
 She holds a B.A. from the University of North Carolina at Chapel Hill and a J.D. from Vanderbilt University.
 Ms. Schreiner-Oldham has worked at the law firms of Arrowood Peters and Todd & Weld in Boston and the Nashville, TN office of Frost Brown Todd.
 She was recognized as a “Rising Star” Super Lawyer in the area of Employment & Labor in Massachusetts.
 Ms. Schreiner-Oldham served on the executive board of the Baker School PTO.
 She is married to Dr. William Oldham and has three girls, two of whom are currently students at the Baker School.
 Ms. Schreiner-Oldham’s current term expires in 2020.

 Helen CharlupskiMember617-566-5329Helen Charlupski was first elected to the School Committee in 1992.
 She holds a BA and Master of Social Work from the University of Michigan.
 She was a member of the Early Childhood Advisory Council of the Massachusetts Department of Education from 1994-2004 and has been the Massachusetts Association of School Committees representative to the Department of Early Education and Care since its inception in 2005.
 Ms. Charlupski was the Chair of EDCO (Education Collaborative, which Brookline belongs to along with 17 other communities west of Boston) from 2009-2012.
 Ms. Charlupski is married to Dr. Joseph Biederman and has three children who graduated from the Runkle School and Brookline High School.
 Ms. Charlupski’s present term expires in 2022.